the7thsage376/AutomationTestStore/Test_Plan.md

 - Adding items to the cart
 - Checking out
 - Detecting out-of-stock items
-- Validating boundary and edge cases using equivalence partitioning
+- Validating boundary and edge cases using equivalence partitioning and boundary value analysis

 **Out-of-Scope:**
 - Payment confirmation and backend transaction validation